Gdoc/Admin

 Summary

 Earth is home to millions of species.
 Monitoring how biodiversity is changing is an incredibly difficult task.
-The Living Planet project provides an essential resource to help us do this: it brings together the data on more than 30,000 animal populations across the world to understand how they are changing.
+The Living Planet project provides an essential resource to help us do this: it brings together the data on more than 34,000 animal populations across the world to understand how they are changing.

 Most people know of this work from the Living Planet Index which reports the average change as a single figure.
-But beneath this headline lies more than 30,000 individual stories.
-Half of these populations are increasing in abundance, while half are declining.
+But beneath this headline lies more than 34,000 individual stories.
+Half of these populations are stable or are increasing in abundance, while half are declining.
 The Living Planet database helps us understand where and what animals are in deep trouble.
 But it also helps to illuminate the success stories: where things are going right.
 This more nuanced and focused approach is what we need if we’re to prioritize conservation efforts toward the populations that need it the most.

 We need data to understand the world around us.
 There are few areas where gathering this data is more difficult than biodiversity.